top of page

 Staff

-A team of 12 teachers and a DEL Careers Officer are involved in the provision of CEIAG in Our Lady and St Patrick’s College.
-Employability and Careers teachers teach one period a week from Year 8 -Year 14 and engage in counselling as requested.
+A large team of teacher spanning many departments are involved in the provision of CEIAG in Our Lady and St Patrick’s College.
+Employability and Careers teachers teach one period a week from Year 8 -Year 14 with individual Careers counselling available when requested.
 The teachers in the Department are as follows:

 Head of Department